KPeng9510/MuscleMap/README.md

 ## Installation

 Please find installation instructions in [INSTALL.md](INSTALL.md).
-The code is built based one PySlowFast (https://github.com/facebookresearch/SlowFast), we appreciate the great work from PySlowFast Team!
+The code is built based on PySlowFast (https://github.com/facebookresearch/SlowFast), we appreciate the great work from PySlowFast Team!

 ## Our model